 Why cloud computing can get you a job ‘anywhere in the world’

-We heard from a cloud expert and a soon-to-be graduate in the field on why it’s an exciting place to be.
+We heard from a expert and a soon-to-be graduate in the field on why it’s an exciting place to be.

 Cloud computing is a busy space, and one that rarely sees a break in new advancements and job creation.
 And this is only becoming more prescient as technology and innovation drives every sector forward.